Ylazerson/paste-corral/README.md

 **Step 6:**
-Connect to the Heroku PostgreSQL instance and run the `data/setup.sql` script.
+Connect to the Heroku PostgreSQL instance and run:
+1. `data/ddl/setup.sql`
+2. `data/ddl/paste_data_etl.sql`

 You can view your credentials using the `heroku config` command.